What is the duration of the programme?

 Please visit the Postgraduate Admissions’ Finance webpages to learn more about our programme fees.

-There are a number of scholarships available to MRes in Management Studies, ranging from University of Cambridge and College scholarships, to external research funding.
+There are several scholarships available to MRes in Management Studies, ranging from University of Cambridge and College scholarships to external research funding.
 All PhD and MRes students receive full funding covering fees and maintenance for the MRes year and the duration of the PhD.
-Visit our MRes Funding webpage to find out more.